exoticorn/curlywas/README.md

 * Call `rect` which draws a rectangle with the set color.
 This call doesn't affect the stack.
 * Call `set_color(4)` which sets the drawing color to `4` and pushes another 6 on the stack.
 * Call `text` with the parameters (`8000`, `6`, `6`) pushed on the stack.

+## Limitations

+The idea of Curlywas is to be able to hand-craft any valid WASM program, ie. having the same amount of control over the instruction sequence as if you would write in the web assembly text format (`.wat`) just with better ergonomics.

+This goal is not yet fully reached, with the following being the main limitations:

+* Curlywas currently only targets MVP web assembly + non-trapping float-to-int conversions.
+No other post-MVP features are currently supported.
+Especially "Multi-value" will be problematic as this allows programs that don't map cleanly to an expression tree.
+* Memory intrinsics are still missing, so only (unsigned) 8 and 32 bit integer reads and writes are possible.
+* `block`s cannot return values, as the branch instructions are missing syntax to pass along a value.
+* `br_table` and `call_indirect` are not yet implemented.